 c) Best use of information resources: Information_literacy empowers individuals to effectively navigate and utilize information resources, both physical and digital.
 By understanding how to access and evaluate a wide range of resources, individuals can make the best use of available information, ensuring that their decisions and actions are well-informed and based on reliable sources.

 d) To add value to the profession as a whole: Information_literacy enhances the value of information professionals and the broader profession.
-Information professionals who possess strong information literacy skills are better equipped to meet the evolving needs of their users, provide valuable guidance, and contribute to knowledge creation and dissemination in their respective fields.
+Information professionals with strong information literacy skills are better equipped to meet the evolving needs of their users, provide valuable guidance, and contribute to knowledge creation and dissemination in their respective fields.

 e) Effective use of stock: Information_literacy enables individuals to effectively utilize existing information stocks, such as library collections, databases, and archives.
 By knowing how to navigate and evaluate these resources, individuals can access relevant information and make connections between different sources, enhancing their understanding and enabling them to generate new insights.

-Impact of Information Literacy in Library and Information Center
+1.9 Impact of Information Literacy in Library and Information Center

 The impact of information literacy in libraries and information centers is significant and transformative.
 Information literacy enhances the effectiveness of these institutions in several key ways: